shayansss/bioumat/README.md

-# Fortran UMAT, FLOW, and SDVINI subroutines for a multiphysics and fibril-reinforced model of articular cartilage
+# BioUMAT: Abaqus Fortran subroutine for cartilage multiphasic modeling

 This code is the Fortran 77 version of the subroutines of the cartilage model I firstly proposed in my MSc thesis, and I used it with some modifications in several publications.
 For more information, read our relevant [paper](https://shayansss.github.io/files/2019_09_preprint.pdf).